Shawnigan Lake, British Columbia: History

-In 1883 construction of a railway line between Esquimalt and Nanaimo began.
-Prior to that, Shawnigan Lake was largely wilderness and the only supplies were delivered by a weekly steamship to Cowichan Bay.
-In 1886 John A. Macdonald traveled to Shawnigan to personally hammer in the last spike at Cliffside.
-With the new influx of supplies and visitors Shawnigan Lake quickly grew.
-A mill was started in 1890 by a former E and N railway employee.
-By 1900 the other main industry was tourism, with two hotels being built in Shawnigan for the visitors who would take the train up from Victoria.
-Shawnigan Lake's forestry industry closed in the mid twentieth century due to both the loss of the mill, which was destroyed by fire (for the third time) and the economy.
+In 1883, construction of a railway line between Esquimalt and Nanaimo began.
+Prior to that, Shawnigan Lake was largely unsettled and the only supplies were delivered by a weekly steamship to Cowichan Bay.
+In 1886, John A. Macdonald traveled to Shawnigan to personally hammer in the last spike at Cliffside.
+With the new influx of supplies, settlers, and visitors Shawnigan Lake quickly grew.
+A mill was started in 1890 by a former E & N railway employee.
+By 1900, the other main industry was tourism, with two hotels being built in Shawnigan for the visitors who would take the train up from Victoria.
+Shawnigan Lake's forestry industry closed in the mid-twentieth century due to both the loss of the mill, which was destroyed by fire (for the third time) and decreased demand.
 Portions of the mill can still be seen in Shawnigan's Old Mill Park.
-The main railway, no longer active as of 2011, served the community twice daily (once northbound, and once southbound) a passenger only train service operated by Via Rail Canada.
+The main railway, no longer active as of 2011, served the community twice daily (once northbound, and once southbound) and was a passenger-only train service operated by Via Rail Canada.